 Tarleton rushed to his Legion cavalry and ordered them to attack and save the day, but they fled the field.
 Tarleton instead counterattacked with 54 officers and men, but after some success, he was repulsed.
 The Continentals continued the pursuit and captured the two 3 pounders, their crews fighting to the death.

 The battle is a tactical masterpiece admired to this day.
 The American regulars suffered only 12 killed and 60 wounded, but also counting the militia would probably double the figure.
 The British suffered 100 killed, 229 wounded, and 600 captured.
 Only the 200 Legion cavalrymen escaped.
 Strategically, the British were significantly knocked down to size, making the conquest of the South much more difficult.
+Compounding the loss in numbers, those lost had been from the British light strike force, also used for reconnaisance.
 Cornwallis pursued Morgan but failed to cut off his retreat.
-Cornwallis then burned his baggage, resulting in 250 desertions, and recklessly pursued Morgan and Greene to the Dan River in Virginia.
+He believed that if he didn't advance into North Carolina and Virginia, he couldn't hold South Carolina and Georgia.
+The British pursuit had been slow, covering only 22 miles in seven days compared to the patriots marching 100 miles in five days.
+Cornwallis decided that now was the time for drastic action, so he burned his baggage, resulting in 250 desertions, and recklessly pursued Morgan and Greene to the Dan River in Virginia.
+Hearing that Cornwallis had burned his baggage, Greene decalred, "He is ours!"
 As Cornwallis weakened, Greene got stronger.
-Already down from 4,000 men to less than 2,000 for the battle at Guilford Courthouse, after the battle Cornwallis was so weak he had no hope of holding on to North Carolina.
-Instead, he advanced into Virginia.
+Down from 4,000 men to less than 2,000, Cornwallis fought at Guilford Courthouse, and after the battle Cornwallis was so weak he had no hope of holding on to North Carolina.
+Instead, he fell back to Wilmington, then advanced into Virginia.
 There, in October, he was forced to surrender at Yorktown.

 Back to Revolutionary War Virtual Battlefield Tours